kcouliba/flutter_webview_issue_example/README.md

 ## Workaround

-It is actually possible to make the expected behaviour happen following these instructions.
+It is actually possible to make the expected behavior happen following these instructions.

 1. When the page with the play button is displayed, press anywhere on screen, but avoid that button.
 2. The fullscreen should be triggered.
 Close the fullscreen.